-Please note: Programme Specifications provide a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve if s/he takes full advantage of the learning opportunities that are provided.
-More detailed information about the programme can be found in the relevant Student Programme Handbook and the University Regulations.
+Please Note: Programme Specifications provide a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve if s/he takes full advantage of the learning opportunities that are provided.
+More detailed information about the programme can be found in the rest of your Programme Handbook and the University Regulations.

-Appendix 1: MA List of Modules by Subject Area and Level
+Appendix A: List of Modules for the MA by Subject Area and Level

 Listed below are all of the Level 7 modules (codes 5.x, 6.x) available for the MA programme.
+All are worth 30 credits each (except for RP6.4, which is worth 60 credits).
 There are four main subject areas for Level 7 modules, along with hybrid codes for modules which encompass two subject areas.
 These latter modules may count in either area but not both.
 Please note that the availability of elective modules may vary year upon year, and students should check precise module offerings with the Academic Registrar.